 Access to clean drinking water is an indispensable resource for people's daily lives and one of the United Nations’ sustainable development goals.
 The presence of organic micropollutants in raw and finished drinking water have raised concerns about drinking water safety and public health, and there is a need to protect source water from ongoing and future contamination [1-4].
 China, the most populous country on the globe, is extremely scarce in terms of per capita water resources.
 Therefore, how to ensure the safety of drinking water for the citizens is a great challenge that needs to be faced.

 The Chinese population is unevenly distributed, with the main population distributed in the southeastern coastal areas.
 The Yangtze River, China’s most important drinking water supply, enters the East China Sea 6,300 kilometers downstream the primary catchment area in the west.
 The river delta is centered on the City of Shanghai and comprises in total three provinces (Jiangsu, Zhejiang and Anhui) and 26 cities, which together constitutes an important population center and development area.
 The Yangtze River Delta occupies an important maritime transportation hub, with the Tai Hu River Basin covering most of the area.
 Therefore, agriculture, industry and trade activities are well developed in this region.
-Since Yangtze River Delta is one of the most urbanized areas in China, with a population of 36 billion, this part of China exemplifies an area with extraordinary high anthropogenic impact.

-Abundant but complex, surface water is main water source of drinking water in Yangtze River Delta and Tai Hu River Basins.
-[5]A number studies have reported on the presence of organic micropollutants in surface waters in this region, e.g. antibiotics [6], phthalate esters [7], organochlorine pesticides [8, 9][7], flame retardants [9-11][9, 10] and poly- and perfluoroalkyl substances (PFASs) [12].
-[13]PFASs [14], flame retardants [15] and some drug metabolites [16] have also been detected in finished drinking water, posing a health risks for citizens in this region.
+Surface water is the main water source of drinking water in Yangtze River Delta and Tai Hu River Basins.
+Since Yangtze River Delta is one of the most urbanized areas in China, with a population of 150 million (Tai Hu River Basins has 36 million people), this part of China exemplifies an area with extraordinary high anthropogenic impact [5].
+A number studies have reported on the presence of organic micropollutants in surface waters in this region, e.g. antibiotics [6], phthalate esters [7], organochlorine pesticides [8, 9], flame retardants [9-11] and poly- and perfluoroalkyl substances (PFASs) [12].
+The occurrence of organic micropollutants has been reviewed in the Yangtze River showing that the pollutants were diluted due to an excess of water, which reduces the risks but not entirely eliminate them [13].
+Furthermore, PFASs [14], flame retardants [15] and some drug metabolites [16] have also been detected in finished drinking water, posing a health risks for citizens in this region.

-The diversity of human activities in the Yangtze and Tai Hu River Basins has led to a complex mixture of persistent organic pollutants in the water.
-Treatment of raw water at DWTPs can reduce levels and complexity of the water.
+Treatment of raw water at drinking water treatment plants (DWTPs) can reduce levels and complexity of the water.
 The removal efficiency is, however, highly dependent on treatment strategies [17], and conventional treatment has shown largely inefficient [18].
 Although previous studies revealed the presence of a number of compound groups (e.g. PFASs) and pollution categories (e.g. pesticides and flame retardants) in both raw and drinking water from this region of China, the relative impact of groups of pollutants has not been thoroughly investigated.

-The aim of the current study was to evaluate drinking water quality in relation to source water origin and treatment strategies.
-Five drinking water treatment plants (DWTPs) in the Tai Hu River Basin, using three different water sources and various treatment strategies were studied.
-Almost 300 organic micropollutants were analysed in water samples before and after treatment.
-The micropollutants represented a broad variety of usage categories and compound groups, such as pharmaceuticals and personal care products (PCCPs), pesticides, poly- and perfluoroalkyl substances (PFASs), flame retardants, industrial chemicals, hormones, phthalates, and food additives.
+The aim of the current study was to evaluate drinking water quality with respect to organic micropollutants and how the purity of finished water depends on source water contamination and drinking water treatment strategies.
+Five DWTPs in the Tai Hu River Basin, using three different water sources and various treatment strategies were studied.
+Almost 300 organic micropollutants were analyzed in water samples before and after DWTP treatment to evaluate the treatment efficiency for individual compounds.
+The organic micropollutants represented a broad variety of usage categories and compound groups, such as pharmaceuticals and personal care products (PCCPs), pesticides, PFASs, flame retardants, industrial chemicals, hormones, phthalates, and food additives.
 There was a large variability in pollutant levels and complexity in both raw and finished water, and conclusions could be drawn about the suitability of treatment options for different source water qualities.

 Methods and Materials